nominalaeon/guides/javascript/es5-class-pattern.md

             this.init.apply(this, arguments);
         }

-Starting with the Class's declaration, it invokes an init method we'll define later.
+In the Class's declaration, an init method that we'll define later is invoked.
 It uses `Function.prototype.apply()` to pass along whatever arguments it gets.
 Handing off the constructor functionality to a separate method allows us to keep this top portion of the script slim and readable.

         _.extend(ExampleClass.prototype, getMethods());